Porphyria: Where's the good info?

 Where can I find good information on porphyria?

-Porphyria is actually the name for a group of at least eight different diseases that are usually inherited from a parent.
-The porphyrias all have the same basic issue: a defect that affects the production of heme.
+Porphyria actually refers to a group of disorders, either inherited genetically or acquired through environmental triggers, that all share the same basic concern: a defect that affects the production of heme.
 Heme is the iron-containing component of hemoglobin, the oxygen-carrying element of red blood cells.
-When heme production is disturbed, there is a build-up of substances called "porphyrins" or of the chemicals that are the building blocks of porphyrins.
-Prevalence rates of this condition are unknown and vary among geographic locations.
-What is known is that there are two types of porphyria: acute and cutaneous.
-While these two types do share some symptoms, they also have a specific set all their own.
+When heme is being created, other compounds, such as porphyrins are are also created.
+However, people with porphyria have low levels of the enzymes needed for heme production, which can result in higher levels of porphyrin, causing a build-up.
+The prevalence rates of porphyria are unknown and vary among geographic locations.
+What is known, however, is that there are two types of porphyria: acute and cutaneous.
+While these two types do share some symptoms, they also have symptoms specific to their type.
+Read on to learn more!

 Acute porphyria affects the nervous system.
-Symptoms can be severe, but don’t tend to last long, including:
+While symptoms of acute porphyria can be severe, they don’t tend to last very long.
+Some of these symptoms can include:

-- Pain in abdomen, chest, back, and limbs
+- Pain in the abdomen, chest, back, and limbs

 - Heart palpitations